 Hypomagnesemia may also result in a reduction of pyrophosphatase activity that could promote pyrophosphate crystallization in joints causing joint pains and chondrocalcinosis.

-The increased sodium chloride load the collecting duct stimulates the transcellular sodium across epithelial sodium channels of the principal cell luminal membrane.
-This tubular sodium transport generates an electronegative transmembrane voltage that is neutralized either by chlorine-transmembrane diffuse across the paracellular pathway or by a coupled potassium ion and hydrogen ion cellular secretion, resulting eventually in metabolic alkalosis and hypokalemia.
+The increased sodium chloride load in the collecting duct stimulates the aldosterone-driving transcellular sodium across the epithelial sodium channels of the principal cell luminal membrane.
+This tubular sodium transport generates an electronegative transmembrane voltage that is neutralized either by chloride-transmembrane diffusion across the paracellular pathway or by a coupled potassium ion and hydrogen ion cellular secretion, resulting eventually in metabolic alkalosis and hypokalemia.
 In addition, the low effective extracellular volume activates the renin-angiotensin-aldosterone system and under the effect of aldosterone results in potassium secretion through apical potassium channels.

-Both the overstimulation of the renin-angiotensin system in response to increased distal delivery of sodium and the stimulation of baroreceptors from hypovolemia may result in polydipsia.
+Both the overstimulation of the renin-angiotensin system in response to increased delivery of distal tubular sodium at the macular zone and the stimulation of baroreceptors from hypovolemia may result in polydipsia.

 The clinical manifestations of Gitelman syndrome are highly variable and depend on age at presentation, the severity of symptoms, and biochemical abnormalities.
 Patients often are asymptomatic and noted to have hypokalemia on routine laboratory testing or may have nonspecific symptoms of fatigue and generalized malaise.
 Some patients may experience muscle cramps.
 Many patients have low blood pressure.
 Tetany and hypokalemic paralysis have been reported, the latter being more common in Asian populations.
 In addition to hypokalemia, metabolic alkalosis and hypocalciuria are common.
 Hypomagnesemia is present in many but not all cases.
 The biochemical findings are similar to an individual taking a thiazide diuretic.